What You Say If You Want To Disagree Courteously

 Which brings up an important point.
 No power phrase works in every situation.
 You have to adapt the statement to the situation.

-But if your discussion is with thoughtful individuals, this agree-disagree statement is hard to beat.
+But if your discussion is with thoughtful individuals, this agree-disagree statement works nicely.